aridoza/foundational-java/functional-programming-lesson/04-optionals/README.md

         .isPresent();
 System.out.println(canAlsoBuyAlchohol);
 ```

 Output:
     true

 There's a lot going on here, so let's dissect.

-If you recall the _map_ definition.
-The _map_ method runs a computation on a Optional's unwrapped value and returns an Optional containing the result.
-The _map_ method is accessing the Optional<Person>'s unwrapped "age" value in this example.
-The _filter_ method then receives an Optional<Integer> representing the age of 25.
-The _filter_ predicate is true, so it returns the Optional<Integer> as-is to the _isPresent_ method.
+1. The _map_ method runs a computation on a Optional's unwrapped value and returns an Optional containing the result.
+1. The _map_ method is accessing the Optional<Person>'s unwrapped "age" value in this example.
+1. The _filter_ method then receives an Optional<Integer> representing the age of 25.
+1. The _filter_ predicate is true, so it returns the Optional<Integer> as-is to the _isPresent_ method.

 Now let's look at a _flatMap_ example that does the same logic and talk through it's details.
 Let's assume we have the following Person class: